OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 # Overview

 # A: Control Verification
+<!––
 **Notes**
-* Add links to mobile, etc. in guidance section.
+* Add links to mobile (DONE), etc. in guidance section.
 * Requirements: do not specify per app owasp top 10.
 Should go into coding guidelines, or standards (governance), etc.
+––>

-## Maturity 1 - Test for standard security controls
+## Maturity 1 - Test for software security controls
 ### Activity
-Conduct security tests to verify that the standard security controls operate as expected.
+Conduct security tests to verify that the standard software security controls operate as expected.
 At a high level, this means testing the correct functioning of the confidentiality, integrity, and availability controls of the data as well as the service.

-Typically these will be security tests for controls that prevent the OWASP Top 10 (*) vulnerabilities.
-Test cases can be derived from the OWASP Testing Guide (*), OWASP ASVS (*) or the OWASP Top 10 Proactive Controls (*).
 Security test cases should at least include testing for authentication, access control, input validation, encoding and escaping data and encryption controls.
-The test objective is to validate that security controls are implemented with few or no vulnerabilities.
+The test objective is to validate that the security controls are implemented with few or no vulnerabilities.

-The security testing should test for standard security controls that are relevant for the application under test.
+The security testing should test for software security controls that are relevant for the software under test.
 The control verification security tests can be performed manually or with tools and should be performed each time the applications use of the controls is changed.

-Security control verification should be considered mandatory for all applications that are part of the SAMM program.
-The tests should be regularly reviewed, to include changes in the application technology, and vulnerability trends.
-A
+Software control verification should be considered mandatory for all software that is part of the SAMM program.
+The tests should be regularly reviewed, to include changes in the software technology, and vulnerability trends.

 #### Maturity Questions
 ##### Q 1